TymeFly/eel/README.md

 ##### Null

 EEL is a Null Hostile language.
 As a consequence:
-  - Value interpolations will throw an `EelUnknownSymbolException` if a value cannot be read from the Symbols Table
+  - [Value interpolations](#value-interpolation) will throw an `EelUnknownSymbolException` if a value cannot be read from the SymbolsTable
   - If a [UDF](#user-defined-functions-udfs) returns null then an `EelFunctionException` is thrown
   - It is guaranteed that [UDF](#user-defined-functions-udfs)'s will never be passed `null` values
   - It is guaranteed that the [Result](#result) getters will never return `null`